The Ludwig’s Corner Horse Show Association History

 In 2015, recognizing increased competition from new horse shows, our planning included significant changes to the prize list, with additions of divisions for off-the-track thoroughbreds – sponsored by the Jockey Club, an all-new Hunter Derby, and in-hand classes.
 As well, we continue to innovate the country fair, bringing in new rides and activities.
 A Father’s Day fundraiser at a Kimberton horse farm & training facility and a summer flea market at the show grounds were huge successes.
 In 2016 we held a Dressage & Jumper clinic to benefit LCHSA, and a schooling show later on that summer.

 Maintenance and improvements are continual.
 In 2016, more improvements to the footing in the two largest competition rings were done thanks to a generous grant, as well as re-landscaping of our unique bleachers to ensure safety.
-In early 2017 the Main Ring was releveled and the footing replaced, with future plans to add fiber to the new sand footing.
+In 2017 the Main Ring was releveled, drainage issues addressed and the footing replaced.

 Our plan is also to replace the current sign at our entrance and improve the front fencing.